-The Corporation's independent auditors are PricewaterhouseCoopers LLP, Chartered Professional Accountants, who have issued an independent auditor's report dated March 29, 2017 in respect of the Corporation's consolidated financial statements and the notes related thereto as at January 29, 2017 and January 31, 2016 and for each of the fiscal years ended January 29, 2017 and January 31, 2016.
+The Corporation's independent auditors are PricewaterhouseCoopers LLP, Chartered Professional Accountants, who have issued an independent auditor's report dated March 29, 2018 in respect of the Corporation's consolidated financial statements and the notes related thereto as at January 28, 2018 and January 29, 2017 and for each of Fiscal 2018 and Fiscal 2017.
 PricewaterhouseCoopers LLP, Chartered Professional Accountants, has advised that they are independent with respect to the Corporation within the meaning of the Code of Ethics of the Ordre des comptables professionnels agréés du Québec.